smaniotto/coding-style/README.md

 ```

 ### 2.2 Python Variables
-Always use declarative variables name, even if its large.
+Always use declarative and meaningful variable names.
+Don't bother with long names:
 ```python
 # Good
 members = get_members(30)

 # Bad
 a = get_members(age=30)
 ```

-Use declarative names even in loop counters, indexes and iterable unpacking.
+Use declarative and meaningful names even in loop counters, indexes and iterables unpacking.
 ```python
 # Good
 for id, first_name in user.items():